 Old Fashioned: 13.8% Pour Cost

 There’s no surprise here.
-Old Fashioned's have been an industry standard for decades and decades, and not just because people love drinking them.
-They’re simple to make and very economical to feature.
-Not only do they offer a very low pour cost, but Old Fashioned's are typically an extremely high-selling drink.
-Of all the drinks on our list, the Old Fashioned is a veritable piggy bank for bars to keep on the menu.
-One quick tip: putting high-margin items such as old fashioned near the top of your cocktail menu is one of many bar hacks to help you increase your sales.
+The Old Fashioned is the cocktail that started it all.
+It's simple to make and economical to feature on your cocktail list.
+Not only does it offer a very low pour cost, but Old Fashioned's are typically a popular order.
+Of all the drinks on our list, the Old Fashioned is a veritable piggy bank for bars to keep on menus.
+One quick tip: place high-margin cocktails like the Old Fashioned near the top of your cocktail menu.
+It's one of many bar hacks to help you increase your sales.

-A signature of many profitable cocktails is the ‘liquor mixed with fruit juice and syrup’.
-This allows for the booze in the drink to get away without being top-shelf, which singlehandedly eliminates a huge chunk of the drink’s pour cost.
-With the cocktail’s sweeter components taking near-center stage, you can skip the top-shelf liquor.
-With most of the Whiskey Sour’s components being very inexpensive, it’s no surprise that this one made our list.
+A signature combination for many profitable cocktails is a mix of spirit with fresh juice and sugar.
+Using house spirits eliminates a huge chunk of the drink’s pour cost.
+With the cocktail’s sweeter components taking the near-center stage, you can skip reaching for top-shelf whisky.
+Properly storing fresh-squeezed juice can lengthen its longevity and use, cutting down on added costs.
+However, it's important to balance this act by replacing fresh juice often to ensure premium drink quality for your guests.
+As most of Whiskey Sour’s components are inexpensive, it’s no surprise that this one made our list.

 Best Bar Profit Margin for Vodka Cocktails

 Mules are runaway hits on many cocktail lists.
 With a staggeringly low 9.4% pour cost and a price tag that can comfortably be pushed into the $11.00+ range, the Mules are highly profitable cocktails.
 Ginger beer takes center stage, allowing you to serve palatable, mid-range Vodka.
 Svedka or Absolut makes a perfectly fine Mule.
 It's also incredibly simple to serve.
 This no-brainer classic should sit prominently at the top of your menu for maximum visibility.